ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/additional_fields.rst

 Include Additional Association Levels for a Field
 =================================================

-When using the fields query parameter, you can also request additional association levels for the specified field by appending ``.`` followed by the field name to the ``fields`` query parameter.
+When using the ``fields`` query parameter, you can request additional association levels for a field by appending ``.{fieldName}`` to the field's name.

 For example, the following request will retrieve data for the Indicator whose ID is 4 and include Groups associated to the Indicator and Attributes added to those Groups in the response.
-To accomplish this, ``?fields=associatedGroups.attributes`` is appended to the request's URL.
+To accomplish this, ``?fields=associatedGroups.attributes`` is appended to the end of the request URL.

 .. code::